-Artichoke Dip Bruschetta Recipe
+Artichoke Dip Bruschetta

-- Mayonnaise – I used mayo with olive oil, which has fewer calories than regular mayo.
+- Mayonnaise: I used mayo with olive oil, which has fewer calories than regular mayo.

-- Sour cream – Light sour cream works really well and keeps the calories lower.
+- Sour Cream: Light sour cream works really well and keeps the calories lower.

-How to make Creamy Artichoke Bruschetta
+How to Make Artichoke Bruschetta

 Be sure to see the recipe card below for full ingredients & instructions!

 - Spread the mixture onto each slice of bread (as much as you like, don’t be shy).